kethan/uele/README.md

 ### Cleanup Support

 Subscriptions and side-effects in `UEle` are automatically cleaned up when elements are garbage collected using `FinalizationRegistry`.
-You don't need to manually clean up unless desired, but it can be done through provided `unsub` functions.
+You don't need to manually clean up unless desired, but it can be done through provided `usub` functions.

 ### Other Settings